xan105/InputFusion/README.md

 #### `GAMEPAD_API_DINPUT8=HOOK`

-Enable DInput 8 functions hooking / detouring.
+Enable DInput8 functions hooking / detouring.

-A lot of games rely on DInput device enumeration to decide if they should use XInput.
+> [!WARNING]

-_NB: The current implementation is very barebone and just reports a "fake" Xbox 360 controller to DInput._
+> The current implementation is very barebone and is based on a Xbox 360 controller, therefore it has the same limitations with DInput as a real Xbox 360 controller such as no force deedback and no invididual trigger axis.
+> Games have different DInput layout expectation depending on their era and/or gamepads they support.

 Caveats
 =======

-- SDL might still be initializing when the game does it's first Gamepad API call (On startup).
+- SDL might still be initializing when the game does it's first Gamepad API call (on startup).

-- Be wary of games supporting both DInput and XInput API they usually suffer from double input, or have strange game design like prefering DInput over Xinput.
+- Games that support more than one input API usually do a lot of APIs sniffing behind the scenes (DInput device enum, PNP entity enum (COM), HID enum, ...).
+  Therefore even tho an input API is translated to SDL, your gamepad may still not work due to how a game engine is programmed to choose which input API to use.

 Build
 =====